-This program matches volunteers with a young person with a disability and arranges regular times to meet and have fun together.
+This program carefully matches volunteers with a child or young person with a disability and arranges regular times to meet and have fun together.
 This may be done individually or you may wish to involve your whole family.
 The host volunteer contributes to the care of the child / young person on a regular basis, and during the visit, the child / young person usually spends some or all of their time in the volunteer’s home and becomes part of their normal social life and family networks.

 Interchange hosts/volunteers are everyday people with no special qualifications.
 Volunteers can be a couple, with or without children, single people, young adults or grandparents.
 Commitments can vary from a few hours to a full weekend each month.

 Volunteer hosts receive orientation, training and ongoing support from qualified Interchange Program Workers.